Welcome to my Personal Homepage!

 Attending and passing successfully ITA (International Teaching Assistant) Workshop, Texas Tech University, 2015.

-Among the top 1% of students; Rank 227 for Iranian Nationwide Entrance Exam to university for undergraduate students among around 1,450,000 students, Tehran, Iran.
+Among the top 1% of students; Ranked 227 for the Iranian Nationwide Entrance Exam to University for undergraduate students among around 1,450,000 students, Tehran, Iran.

 CSE6220: Introduction to High-Performance Computing, Graduate Teaching Assistant, Computer Science Department, Georgia Tech University, Spring 2019.